15 Best Things to Do in Whitby, North Yorkshire + Map

 It was in this town where Captain James Cook, one of the greatest British explorers, trained in his early years before embarking on his thrilling voyages.
 Also, his famous ship, HMS Endeavour, was built in the shipyards of Whitby.

 The literary connection to the renowned Gothic novel Dracula by Bram Stoker also played a massive role in its modern-day charm.
-The author visited Whitby in the late 19th century and was inspired by the eerie abbey and the rugged cliffs.

 Also, this bustling town is one of the best day trip destinations from York.
 It is just an hour’s car ride from there.
 So, if you are visiting York or planning a road trip around Yorkshire, add this charming town to your travel itinerary.